Würzburg: Modern history

 The Würzburg witch trials, which occurred between 1626 and 1631, are one of the largest peace-time mass trials.
 In Würzburg, under Bishop Philip Adolf, an estimated 600 to 900 alleged witches were burnt.
 In 1631, Swedish King Gustaf Adolf invaded and ended the witch burnings.

 In 1720, the foundations of the Würzburg Residence were laid.
 In 1796, the Battle of Würzburg between Habsburg Austria and the First French Republic took place.
 The city passed to the Electorate of Bavaria in 1803 but, two years later, in the course of the Napoleonic Wars, it became the seat of the Electorate of Würzburg (until September 1806), the later Grand Duchy of Würzburg.

 In 1814, the town became part of the Kingdom of Bavaria and a new bishopric was created seven years later, as the former one had been secularized in 1803 (see also Reichsdeputationshauptschluss).

 In 1817, Friedrich Koenig and Andreas Bauer founded Schnellpressenfabrik Koenig & Bauer (the world's first steam-driven printing press manufacturer).

 The Hep-Hep riots from August to October 1819 were pogroms against Ashkenazi Jews, beginning in the Kingdom of Bavaria, during the period of Jewish emancipation in the German Confederation.
-The antisemitic communal violence began on August 2, 1819 in Würzburg and soon reached the outer regions of the German Confederation.
+The antisemitic communal violence began on August 2, 1819, in Würzburg and soon reached the outer regions of the German Confederation.
 Many Jews were killed, and much Jewish property was destroyed.

 In 1848, Catholic bishops held the Würzburg Bishops' Conference, a forerunner of later German and Austrian conferences.
 By distinction, the Würzburg Conference is a name given to the meeting of representatives of the smaller German states in 1859 to devise some means of mutual support.
 The conference, however, had no result.
 Würzburg was bombarded and taken by the Prussians in 1866 when it ceased to be a fortress.

 In the early 1930s, around 2,000 Jews lived in Würzburg, which was also a rabbinic centre.
-During the Kristallnacht, in 1938, many Jewish houses and shops were raided, looted, or destroyed.
+The Nazi Party in 1933 achieved total control.
+During the Kristallnacht pogroms in 1938, many Jewish houses and shops were raided, looted, or destroyed.
 The contents of two synagogues were stolen or destroyed.
 Many Jews were imprisoned and tortured by the Gestapo.
-Between November 1941 and June 1943 Jews from the city were sent to the Nazi concentration camps in Eastern Europe.
+Between November 1941 and June 1943, Jews from the city were sent to the Nazi concentration camps in Eastern Europe.

 From April 1943 to March 1945 a subcamp of the Flossenbürg concentration camp was located in the city, with dozens of prisoners, mostly from Poland and the Soviet Union.